 1. Covenants Not to Compete

-Non-competition clauses are used place restrictions on employees’ ability to work for their employers’ competitors or the seller of a business’s ability to compete with the buyer’s business.
+Non-competition clauses are used to place restrictions on employees’ ability to work for their employers’ competitors or the seller of a business’s ability to compete with the buyer’s business.
 Because they restrain free trade, non-compete covenants, particularly in employment contracts, are generally disfavored and they will not be enforceable unless they are reasonable in scope.
 Each state defines reasonable in a different way.
-For example, in one State, essentially any non-competition clause in an employment contract is deemed unreasonable and thus unenforceable.
+For example, in one state, essentially any non-competition clause in an employment contract is deemed unreasonable and thus unenforceable.

 Texas law recognizes that covenants not to compete encourage employers to invest resources into training and developing employees by protecting them from having the employees be usurped by competitors who have not invested such resources in the employees.
 See e.g. March United States, Inc. v.
 Cook, 354 S.W.3d 764, 769 (Tex.
 2010).
 Therefore, Texas courts will enforce a non-compete agreement in an employment contract as long as it is reasonable in time, scope, and geography and it is needed to further a legitimate business interest of the employer, such as protection of trade secrets.
 Id. at 771; Tex.
 Bus. & Com.
 Code Ann. § 15.50.